Average KiwiSaver Balance by Age - What You Need to Know

 - Taking out your KiwiSaver due to moving abroad (then returning to New Zealand and restarting contributions)

-- New Zealanders may not have been participating in the scheme for the 14 years it has been accessible
+- New Zealanders may not have been participating in the scheme since it launched in 2007

 Remember that KiwiSaver is just one way for you to build your wealth.
 KiwiSaver is almost always a secondary wealth generation vehicle for New Zealanders (compared to home ownership, investing or term deposits).